gowtham66866/EVA4/Session 8/README.md

 ## Result Summary

-The following image gives an idea of which model seems to achieve the best Validation Accuracy.

 | Model | Train Accuracy | Test Accuracy | Epochs | Comments |
 | --- | --- | --- | --- | --- |
 | ResNet18 - Normal | **98.98** | **88.42** | 20 | Although objective is achieved, it seems to be overfit |